mantidproject/mantid/docs/source/algorithms/SingleCrystalDiffuseReduction-v1.rst

 Description
 -----------

-Developed for CORELLI and TOPAZ but should work on any instrument.
+Developed for CORELLI but should work on any instrument.
 This workflow algorithm loops over a series of runs combining them with correct normalisation, subtract the background and apply symmetry.
-The resulting workspace is a :ref:`MDHistoWorkspace
-<MDHistoWorkspace>` containing a volume of scattering.
+The resulting workspace is a :ref:`MDHistoWorkspace <MDHistoWorkspace>` containing a volume of scattering.

 The input filename follows the syntax from :py:obj:`MultipleFileProperty <mantid.api.MultipleFileProperty>`